 From fjord to mountain in four and a half minutes.
 From the restaurant at the top of Mt Nesaksla you have a fantastic view down to Åndalsnes and the Romsdalsfjord.

 On the way up to the mountain station you have a fantastic view inwards to Isfjorden and the mountains behind, down to Åndalsnes and to the Romsdalsfjord.
 The mountain station is a great starting point for adventures in beautiful and wild nature.
 Season and opening hours; see Romsdalsgondolen Website.

-Nesaksla – The City Mountain of Åndalsnes
+Mt Nesaksla – The City Mountain of Åndalsnes

-Nesaksla is a great starting point for hikes and adventures with fantastic views all year round.
-You can take short and easy hikes from the mountain station to viewpoints with great views to the Romsdalen and Isterdalen valleys.
-The two rivers Rauma and Istra meander down through the beautiful valleys with the famous mountains Trollveggen, Romsdalshorn, Vengetind, Kongen, Dronninga and Biskopen as a natural backdrop.
+Mt Nesaksla, where the Romsdal Gondola is located, has great views to the Romsdalen and Isterdalen valleys.
+The two rivers Rauma and Istra meander down through the beautiful valleys with the famous mountains the Troll Wall (Trollveggen), Romsdalshorn, Vengetind, Kongen, Dronninga and Biskopen as a natural backdrop.
 You can actually see all the way to Trollstigen on a nice day.

 On the opposite side of the city mountain, you can see in towards the alpine village of Isfjorden, which is the mecca for ski and Alpine Ski Touring enthusiasts in Norway.
 Here you see the innermost part of the Romsdalsfjord surrounded by Isfjorden and mountains such as Skarven, Klauva, Kirketaket, Kjøvskardstind, Juratind and Vengetind.